sungnga/practice/nodejs-2/01-node-tutorial/README.md

   // WriteFileSync() is a method that writes a file
   // 1st arg is the name of file.
 If it doesn't exist, Node will create one
   // 2nd arg is the value.
 By default, if the file already exists, it'll overwrite the value
-  // 3rd arg is a flag object to appending a value instead of overwriting it writeFileSync(
+  // 3rd arg is a flag object to append a value instead of overwriting it writeFileSync(
     './content/result-sync.txt',
     `Here is the result: ${first}, ${second} `,